Photo Repair & Restoration

 Print Retouch (after) Bride

-Case Study
+Case Study 1

 This wedding print of a bride suffered some damage in a flood.
 The original wedding photographer had long retired and hadn’t retained the negatives.

 As well as restoring the image I was also asked by the bride if I could do something about her shut eyes.
-So after cleaning up the marks accross the image I used part of an appropriate second image to ‘open’ the bride’s eyes.
+So after cleaning up the marks across the image I used part of an appropriate second image to ‘open’ the bride’s eyes.
 Finally the image’s colour was restored and sharpening applied.

 Automated restoration apps can provide quick improvements for lightly damaged images.
 However they often introduce artificial detail, over-smooth faces, destroy texture and reduce image resolution.
 Professional restoration focuses on preserving authentic detail, rebuilding damaged areas carefully and accurately and producing high-resolution, print-ready files.